 What We Like

-- Has good low light performance
+• Has good low-light performance

 What We Don’t Like

-- Doesn’t have a flip-out monitor
+• Doesn’t have a flip-out monitor

 Best for Full Frame Fans with Deep Pockets

-Nikon Z7 FX-Format Mirrorless Camera Body w/ NIKKOR Z 24-70mm f/4 S
+Nikon Z7 II FX-Format Mirrorless Camera Body

 Sensor: Full Frame BSI CMOS Sensor

-Megapixels: 45
+Megapixels: 45.7

-Screen: 3.2″ tilting touch screen
+Screen: 3.2″ tilting touchscreen

 Video: 4K

-The Nikon Z7 is a sophisticated, yet high-priced camera that offers a ton of options that you simply won’t find on lower-priced models.
+The Nikon Z7 II is a sophisticated, yet high-priced camera that offers a ton of options that you simply won’t find on lower-priced models.

 With its innovative on-sensor 493 phase-detection system, you’re guaranteed extraordinary quality images.

-Nikon certainly appears to have hit the ground running with this little number as the in-camera image stabilization system (IBIS) will keep things blur-free, no matter how fast you or your subject are going.
+Nikon certainly appears to have hit the ground running with this little number, as the in-camera image stabilization system (IBIS) will keep things blur-free, no matter how fast you or your subject are going.

-Other fabulous features of Z7 include an ISO range of 64-25,600, or ISO 32-102,400 in expanded mode, 9fps continuous shooting, 4K UHD video recording, a weather-resistant magnesium alloy body, and a 200,000-shot shutter life.
+Other fabulous features of the Z7 II include an ISO range of 64-25,600, 10fps continuous shooting, 4K UHD video recording, and a weather-sealed magnesium alloy body.

 This could just be the ultimate choice for those prepared to spend money on their travel camera.